 That depends.
 We offer a full bar in both Mercy and Cannery with an ample selection of beer, wine and spirits.
 The prices of our beverages generally start at $3 and go up from there.

 Where can I buy advance tickets, in person?

-Our box office currently only sells tickets once doors have opened for that evening\’s shows; however we have two retail outlet box office locations in Nashville where you can purchase tickets to most of the concerts held at Mercy Lounge, The Cannery Ballroom and The High Watt.
+Our box office currently only sells tickets once doors have opened for that evening’s shows; however we have two retail outlet box office locations in Nashville where you can purchase tickets to most of the concerts held at Mercy Lounge, Cannery Ballroom and The High Watt.

-Those locations are Grimey\’s New & Preloved Music (right down the street from us on 8th Ave.
-S) and The Groove Record Shop (in East Nashville on the corner of Main St. & Calvin)
+Those locations are Grimey’s New & Preloved Music (in East Nashville at their new location on Trinity Lane) and The Groove Record Shop (in East Nashville on the corner of Main St. & Calvin)